Lesson Options & Pricing

 • 45 minutes – $75

-Best for beginners, returning adults, and students focused on learning to play the music they truly enjoy.
+Best for beginners of all ages, returning adults, and students focused on learning to play the music they truly enjoy.

 See lesson details